 In the same way as for continuity analysis, outages are identified and used to compute the MTBO and MTTR figures.
 The difference in this case is that availability includes outages due to scheduled as well as unscheduled outages.

-Based on the list of outages from Table 5-1 it can be seen that during this period there were no outages during the monitoring period.
+Based on the list of outages from Table 5-1 it can be seen that during this period there were no outages.
 Therefore the availability was 100%.
+This meets the availability requirements specified in section 2.2.

 7 CONCLUSIONS